Latest success story off the Wigan Harriers production line targets glory

 Her winning time of 54.16m - which smashed her personal best - was the perfect way to kick off the 2023 season.

-Nemits, who hails from Appleton, is reaping the rewards of working under Trevor Painter and his wife Jenny Meadows, alongside Keely Hodgkinson.
+Nemits, who hails from Appleton, is reaping the rewards of working under Trevor Painter and his wife Jenny Meadows, alongside fellow Wigan borough star Keely Hodgkinson, who hails from Atherton.

 "It's so inspiring training with them," she said.
 "They're such nice people at the same time, but they inspire me so much."